rhyslewisakl/cdk-serverless-agentic-api/README.md

 The CDK Serverless Agentic API is a high-level CDK construct that helps you deploy a complete serverless web application infrastructure on AWS with minimal configuration.
 It combines several AWS services into a cohesive architecture:

+> **Important Note for TypeScript Users**: If you encounter TypeScript errors related to incompatible `Construct` types, you may need to ensure your project uses the same version of the `constructs` package as this library.
+Add `"skipLibCheck": true` to your `tsconfig.json` file's `compilerOptions` to resolve these issues.

 - **CloudFront** for global content delivery with SSL/TLS
 - **S3** for static website hosting
 - **Cognito** for user authentication and management